moranneil/pands-problem-set/README.md

 In the last section of the program a few new variables are constructed to give the correct requested date and time format in the question.

-daymonth is created to display the day name and month, example January, Monday. see line 30 year is just the year expressed as a 4 digit number, see line 32 time is expressed as hr and minute with a colon between them, AM or PM s also appended to the right of the variable.
+The variable 'daymonth' is created to display the month and day name, example January, Monday. see line 30 The variable 'year' is just the year expressed as a 4 digit number, see line 32 The variable 'time' is expressed as hr and minute with a colon between them, AM or PM is also appended to the right of the variable.

-Finally all the string variables are printed toghether in order with the text 'at' between year and time variables see line 37 above
+Finally all the string variables are printed together in order with the text 'at' between the 'year' and 'time' variables see line 37 above

 ## Question 9: second.py